-Led by artist Albert Potrony with a focus on coaching the trainees in teaching and art skills, a valuable outcome has been the development of general life skills amongst the group including timekeeping, collaboration, sharing, communication and teamwork.
+Led by artist Albert Potrony, year one focused on coaching the trainees in teaching and art skills, as well as general life skills including timekeeping, collaboration, sharing, communication and teamwork.
 Trainees from year one expressed how the programme provided a safe space in which they felt able, through art, to share their life experiences, and gave them confidence to put their new-found skills into practice.